SubGrow/SubGrowSDK-iOS/README.md

   return true
 }
 ```
-You can get the available offer when you want.
+You can get available offer when you want.
 In this case you just have to import SDK and call the checkAndShowOffer function:

 ```sh
 import Subgrow